thryallis

 This plant goes by many common names and is also popularly known as golden thryallis, goldshower, slender goldshower, shower of gold, spray of gold, or rain of gold.
 It is a member of the family Malpighiaceae, a family consisting of over 1300 species that are mostly native to the tropics of Central America.

-There has been some confusion regarding the correct name for this plant and technically, the thryallis commonly seen in the horticultural trade is most likely to be G. gracilis, although they are often called Galphimia glauca.
+There has been some confusion regarding the correct name for this plant and technically, the thryallis commonly seen in the horticultural trade is most likely to be Galphimia gracilis, although they are often called Galphimia glauca.

 In the wild, this species occurs in a variety of habitats which makes it a great plant for the landscaper due to its unspecialized care requirements.
+It can be grown alongside horter shrubs, in mass plantings, or even against a blank wall as long as it gets enough light.

 Thryallis has attractive blueish-gray green leaves and beautiful yellow flowers with reddish centers.
 Young stems are a lovely red-brown shade.
 The plants are soft and will sway gracefully in a gentle breeze.